Loading...

 So hopefully you've got those correct answers as well.

-And effectively all that would happen is that you'd be in a public place in this situation, and then people can ridicule you, they can mock you, they could throw things at you.
+And effectively all that would happen is that you'll be in a public place in this situation and then people can ridicule you, they can mock you, they could throw things at you're effectively at their mercy for however long that punishment is due to take place for, in this case, three days.

-So effectively, he's gone from humiliating beggars to physically punishing them as well.
+So effectively he's gone from humiliating beggars to physically punishing them as well.

 Not every time, but people did die from flogging because of their infection from the wounds.

-Having said all this, Henry VIII also did allow the impotent poor, and the impotent poor in this case were sick people, disabled people, and the elderly, effectively people who cannot work through no fault of their own, or cannot work extensively through no fault of their own, he allowed them to apply for licences to beg in certain areas of town.
+Having said all this Henry the VIII, also did allow the impotent poor and the impotent poor in this case were sick people, disabled people, and the elderly.

 So Henry VIII felt that begging can provide some service to certain people, but not to everybody.